The Doppler boosted LISA response to gravitational waves: Derivation of Modified LISA Response

 The emitter's velocity also changes the aiming direction through a ``point-ahead'' correction.
 To determine $\hat{n}_{(0)}$, we note that the emitter's position can be expanded as $\vec{X}_e(t_e^{(0)})=\vec{X}_e(t_r)-L_{(0)}\vec{\beta}_e+\mathcal{O}(\beta^2)$.
 Substituting this in the expression for $\hat{n}_{(0)}$ and expanding this, yields

 where the correction is the component of the velocity perpendicular to the line of sight.
 This fully specifies the laser's geodesic in the unperturbed geometry to linear order in the velocity.

-\subsection{Geodesic in Perturbed Geometry}
+\subsubsection{Geodesic in Perturbed Geometry}

-When a GW $h_{\mu\nu}$ passes through the constellation, the laser's null trajectory is lensed, imparting a time delay $\delta t$.
+When a GW $h_{\mu\nu}$ passes through the constellation, the laser's null trajectory is lenzed, imparting a time delay (or contraction) $\delta t$.
 To determine this perturbed geodesic and, consequently, the time delay, we solve the system of equations linear in $h$: